STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

    Any property ``$[section.key:default]`` is evaluated whenever it is queried and not when the configuration data is initialized.
 This allows for lazy evaluation and relaxes initialization order of different sections.
-The only exception are recursive property values, e.g. values referring to the very key they are associated with.
+The only exception are recursive property values, e.g., values referring to the very key they are associated with.
 Those property values are evaluated at initialization time to avoid infinite recursion.